mgm152002/menuKart/README.md

 # menuKart
-Web App that allows restruant owners to create online menus and accept orders from customer.
+Web App that allows restaurant  owners to create online menus and accept orders from customer.

 contributions: